jeanamarante/catena/README.md

 Run task with deploy argument `grunt catena:deploy` to minify dest file.

-_You must have the java command line tool installed so the google-closure-compiler npm module doesn't error out when deploying._

 #### src

 Path to directory where all of the Javascript files will be recursively searched and concatenated into a single file.